ankaAR/bestiario5e/_creatures/dwarf-mage.md

 ***Dwarven Resilience.*** The dwarf has advantage on saving throws against poison and has resistance to poison damage

-***Spellcasting.*** The mage is a 9th-level spellcaster.
+***Lanzamiento de conjuros.*** The mage is a 9th-level spellcaster.
 Its spellcasting ability is Intelligence.
 The mage has the following wizard spells prepared:
-* Cantrips (at will): fire bolt, light, mage hand, prestidigitation
+* Trucos (a voluntad): fire bolt, light, mage hand, prestidigitation
 * 1st level (4 slots): detect magic, mage armor, magic missile, shield
 * 2nd level (3 slots): misty step, suggestion
 * 3rd level (3 slots): counterspell, fireball, fly